Changissnz/selfinterest/README.md

 amongst themselves.
 The Japanese are protectionists moreso than internalists.
 And this is proven by their early adoption of firearms technology, namely the arquebus.
-The Japanese have a cultural appreciation for quality, from their iconic swords to other technologies that, at first mimicked that of their Western European associates, then surpassed them in many ways.
+The Japanese have a cultural appreciation for quality, from their iconic swords to other technologies that at first mimicked that of their Western European associates, then surpassed them in many ways.
 The feudal period of Vietnam never produced any Oda Nobunaga.
 The fighting was quite focused on the authority over the land, and when the French began colonization, the spirit of intellect by the Vietnamese was